alexconst/alexconst.github.io/technical/vagrant.md

 # resume a previously suspended environment
 vagrant resume

-# delete the running development environment
+# delete the running development environment (use -f for no confirmation)
 vagrant destroy

 # get a list of available boxes